-Our Whole Family Wellbeing Service will pilot a hybrid of our Community Childminding and Wellbeing services to provide nurturing interventional support for one year-olds, kinship care and to also help inform the Scottish Government's development of its ELC offering for one year-olds.
+We are currently awaiting the outcome of our application to the Scottish Government's Whole Family Wellbeing Fund which, if successful, will enable us to pilot a hybrid of our Community Childminding and Wellbeing services to provide nurturing interventional support for one year-olds, kinship care and to also help inform the Scottish Government's development of its ELC offering for one year-olds.

-The funding will initially support a six-month pilot, involving 40 families in six local authority areas, with the intention that the pilot could be extended for a further three years subject to funding becoming available.
 In parallel we continue to deliver and evaluate our Access 2 Childminding pilot service, also funded by the Scottish Government, to deliver school-age childcare support to low-income families.
 This will also feed into the Scottish Government's Programme for Government commitment to develop a new system of wraparound school-age childcare.